XhaniAgoni/RedisMQ/README.md

 Redis提供的AOF和RDB持久化可以启用 建议全部开启<br>

-RedisMQ
+#RedisMQ
-Message Queuing Using Redis (Redis Message Queuing) Use Redis service as message queue
+Message Queuing Using Redis (Redis Message Queuing) <br>
+Use Redis service as message queue  <br>
-Source: The main developer is XhaniAgoni in China.
+Source: The main developer is XhaniAgoni in China.  <br>
-Contact QQ and WeChat: 1305382505
+Contact QQ and WeChat: 1305382505 <br>
-E-mail :1305382505@qq.com
+E-mail :1305382505@qq.com <br>
-Version: 1.0
+Version: 1.0  <br>

-Preparation:
+<h2>Preparation:</h2>

-Java version is greater than 1.8
+Java version is greater than 1.8  <br>
-Windows download Redis 5.0 or above https://github.com/tporadowski/redis/releases Sentinel control panel (version 1.6.2 or above is recommended) Nacos console (version 2.0 or above is recommended)
+Windows download Redis 5.0 or above https://github.com/tporadowski/redis/releases <br>
+Sentinel control panel (version 1.6.2 or above is recommended)  <br>
-Start:
+Nacos console (version 2.0 or above is recommended) <br>
+<h2>Start:</h2>

-Start Redis first, then start Nacos and Sentinel.
+Start Redis first, then start Nacos and Sentinel. <br>
-(Of course, not starting does not affect the running of the program, but it is recommended to start it) Then start the RedisClientApplication (port number 6381) and RedisServiceApplication (port number 6380) startup classes.
+(Of course, not starting does not affect the running of the program, but it is recommended to start it) <br>
+Then start the RedisClientApplication (port number 6381) and RedisServiceApplication (port number 6380) startup classes.  <br>
-You can log on to the website: port number /swagger-ui.html to view the interface document.
+You can log on to the website: port number /swagger-ui.html to view the interface document. <br>
-Persistence:
+<h2>Persistence:</h2>
-Use the persistence of AOF and RDB provided by Redis to enable all suggestions to be turned on.
+Use the persistence of AOF and RDB provided by Redis to enable all suggestions to be turned on. <br>